Liverpool is a bustling city in the Northeastern side of England. It is known for being a big “football” city and as the home of the Beatles.

 Nearby, the Piermaster’s House illustrates everyday life during World War II.

 Although there are many reasons to visit Liverpool, the main one seems to be the Beatles.
-So, in honor of those of you reading this for just that purpose, we are going to give you a link to the 30 landmarks to check off your Beatles Bucket list.
+So, in honor of those of you reading this for just that purpose, we are going to give you a link to the thirty landmarks to check off your Beatles Bucket list.

 Fortunately, there are excellent tours that take all the mapping, planning, and stress out of your Beatles pilgrimage.

 Liverpool’s accent is called “scouse” a reference to a stew made popular by sailors in the city.
 This tasty comfort food of meat and vegetable stew served with bread to mop up the juices.
-Maggie May’s is a long-standing no-frills café in the city center and The Baltic Fleet is a popular pub with a microbrewery attached.
+Maggie May’s is a long-standing no-frills café in Liverpool and The Baltic Fleet is a popular pub with a microbrewery attached.
 Every year, on February 28th, Scousers all over the world celebrate Global Scouse Day.
 Liverpool restaurants compete to wow the crowds with their own recipes.